amanshenoy/path-tracer/readme.md

   </kbd>
 </p>

 A sample binary has been uploaded with the repo (compiled on x86, as a 64 bit application), but its unlikely that it would generally work even on a system with the same configuration (try anyway, it just might).

-To compile in a device specific manner, you can create a Makefile using cmake (`CMakeLists.txt` given) or use the given `Makefile`.
+`CMakeLists.txt` is given and the project can easily be compiled using the cmake build system.

+    mkdir build && cd build
+    cmake ..
+    make

-After creating the Makefile using cmake and making/compiling the project (`cmake .` followed by `make`), the compiled binary (`path-tracer`) can be found in `bin/` and is to be used with a single command line argument - the name of the scene in `src/scenes/`.
-(The folder `src/scenes/` contains implementation of all the scenes in this readme file and few others.
-The `.scene.h` files are just C++, and the files were created mostly just for organisational purposes)
+After compiling the project, the compiled binary (`path-tracer`) can be found in the `bin/` directory and is to be used with a single command line argument - the name of the scene in `src/scenes/`.
+(The folder `src/scenes/` contains implementation of all the scenes in this readme file)

-    > ./bin/path-tracer GlowRoom
+    ./bin/path-tracer GlowRoom

-Running this should show a progress bar, after which 3 images will be stored in `output` - the noisy render (Primary output), an albedo image, and a normal map (To aid the denoising process).
-After these three images have been generated the `denoise` binary can be run in the same way that the main one was
+Running this should show a progress bar, after which 3 images will be stored in `output/noisy_render`, `output/albedo_maps`, and `output/normal_maps`.
+After these three images have been generated, the `denoise` shell script can be run to denoise the image

-    > ./bin/denoise GlowRoom
+    ./bin/denoise GlowRoom

 The resolution of the output render and the samples per pixel have been hard-coded in `main.cpp`

 ## Dependancies

-A simple `OpenMP` call was used to multithread the loop which shoots multiple samples per pixel.
-The `OpenMP` dependancy is included by the `CmakeLists.txt`, but can easily be removed and worked without.
+* `OpenMP` was used for multi-threading the ray shooting and BVH tree building.

-The project uses libraries for reading and writing images ([stb_image](https://github.com/nothings/stb) and [FreeImage](https://freeimage.sourceforge.io/)) and for convenience.
-[GLM](https://github.com/g-truc/glm) was used for mathematical data types (vectors, matrices, etc.) and operations, but can easily be replaced by a few structs.
-[ImageMagick](https://github.com/ImageMagick/ImageMagick) is also required for commands in the `denoise` shell script.
+* ([stb_image](https://github.com/nothings/stb) and [FreeImage](https://freeimage.sourceforge.io/)) were used to handle images.
+* [GLM](https://github.com/g-truc/glm) was used for mathematical data types (vectors, matrices, etc.) and operations.

-More about depandancy set up in the sub-folder `src/dependancies`
+* [ImageMagick](https://github.com/ImageMagick/ImageMagick) is required for conversions in the `denoise` shell script.

 ## Resources